l3d4/de-ik-matmernok2/Jupyter-lab-on-windows.md

 ###  Matlab

-If you are installing from scratch, this should be the next step.
+If you are installing from scratch, this should be the next step.\
 You can download the installer from [MathWorks website](https://www.mathworks.com/downloads/).
 Don't forget to install the **Symbolic math toolbox**.

-### Install Jupyter Lab:
+### Jupyter Lab:

 In the command prompt type `pip install jupyterlab`\
 Check if Jupyter Lab is working properly by typing `jupyter lab` into the command prompt.
 It will be opened in the default browser at `localhost:8888/lab`\
 Shutdown Jupyter Lab (File >> Shut Down)

-### Install MATLAB kernel for Jupyter Lab:
+### MATLAB kernel for Jupyter Lab:

 Open a command prompt and type in:\
 `pip install matlab_kernel`

-### 5. Creating a MATLAB notebook and testing the kernel:
+### Creating a MATLAB notebook and testing the kernel:

 Open jupyter lab by typing `jupyter lab` in the command prompt and choose MATLAB notebook from the Launcher.